icecube/icetray-public/icetray/resources/docs/newfeaturesv4.rst

 """""""""""""""""""""
 - I3RecoHit support removed from most modules, mostly in phys-services
   - I3RecoHit still fully supported for reading from files
-  - Auto conversion to I3RecoPulse available by the Synthethic pulse support
+  - Auto conversion to I3RecoPulse available by the synthetic pulse support
 - TWR and F2K projects removed from offline-software meta-project
 - I3RecoPulse has new fields and new, lighter-weight serialization
 - I3Waveform source information modified